karthikarjun54/weather_app/README.md

 }
 ```

+## Main Application Flow
+1. **Location Selection Screen:** The user is presented with a screen to enter the city name.
+2. **Weather Display Screen:** Upon entering the city name and submitting, the app fetches the weather data for the specified city and displays it.

 ## Location Selection Screen
 The `LocationSelectionScreen` is where the user can input the city name to fetch the weather data.
 ```dart